The vicar of Bray

 The penal law I hooted down,

-And read the declaration:
+and read the declaration:

 The Church of Rome I found would fit

-Full well my constitution,
+full well my constitution,

 And I had been a Jesuit

-But for the revolution.
+but for the revolution.

 Chorus

-3. When William our deliverer came
+3. When William our deliv’rer came

-To heal the nation’s grievance,
+to heal the nation’s grievance,

 I turned the cat in pan again,

-And swore to him allegiance.
+and swore to him allegiance.

 Old principles I did revoke;

-Set conscience at a distance;
+set conscience at a distance;

 Passive obedience is a joke;

-A jest is nonresistance.
+a jest is nonresistance.

 Chorus